xinzhuxiansheng/blog-notes/Kafka/kafka异常整理.md

 ## 客户端
 1. Caused by: org.apache.kafka.common.errors.TimeoutException: Expiring 18 record(s) for nginx_test-18: 30053 ms has passed since batch creation plus linger time

-9. java.lang.Exception: Failed to send data to Kafka: This server is not the leader for that topic-partition.
+2. java.lang.Exception: Failed to send data to Kafka: This server is not the leader for that topic-partition.

+3. Group coordinator vm01.com:9092 (id: 2147483647 rack: null) is unavailable or invalid, will attempt rediscovery